bormaley999/Android_Assistant_Varvara/README.md

 Enjoy and have fun speaking to it.

 ### Repository structure
-The code for the APP and the Voice Assistant (Varvara) is located: /app/src/main/java/com/example/android_assistant/
+The code for the APP and the Voice Assistant (Varvara) is located: app -> src -> main -> android_assistant